 Who Would Win?
 Whale vs. Giant Squid by Jerry Pallotta, illustrated by Rob Bolster

 Teachers say that their students can’t get enough of the Who Would Win? books.
-This book pits two ocean carnivores against each other.
+This particular title pits two ocean carnivores against each other.
 First, you’ll learn facts about a sperm whale, then you’ll learn about the giant squid.
 Finally, read what happens when these two creatures face-off.
 Can you predict who will win?
 See all the addicting informational books in the Who Would Win series.

 Whatever After by Sarah Mlynowski